MSc Policing and Criminal Investigation

-Policing and other related public sector fields currently suffer a skills gap in relation to quantitative research so there are opportunities for employment or career progression for those with these skills.
-The programme teaches the advanced skills of research, conceptualisation, analysis and argument, and presentation.
-These are highly valued in many areas of employment.
+Policing and other related public sector fields currently suffer a skills gap in relation to quantitative research.
+This programme aims to fill that gap.
+It teaches the advanced skills of research, conceptualisation, analysis, argument, and presentation – all highly valued in many areas of employment.

 Students with an interest in pursuing an academic path will be encouraged to progress to PhD level.
 This MSc plays an important development role in this process.